BUPT-GAMMA/OpenHGNN/README.md

 It is under development, and we release it in a nightly build version.
 For now, we just give some new models, such as HetGNN, NSHE, GTN, MAGNN, RSHN.

-**Note**: If you are intrested in some model, you can refer to the below models list.
+**Note**: If you are interested in some model, you can refer to the below models list.

 ## [Models](./openhgnn/models/#Model)